 2. Subtitles Are Your Friend

-There’s an ongoing debate over whether you should watch foreign movies with subtitles or with dubbed voice-overs.
+There’s an ongoing debate over whether you should watch movies with subtitles or with dubbed voice-overs.
 It’s often referred to as the subs vs. dubs debate, and we stand firmly on the side of subs.
-Not only is the dubbing often poor-quality, but it also kind of defeats the purpose of what you’re trying to do.
+Not only is the dubbing sometimes poor-quality, but it also kind of defeats the purpose of what you’re trying to do.
 Subtitles are sort of like training wheels in the sense that they can help you find your balance in a new language, even if they’re not meant to support you forever.

-This is also where we get into the importance of repetition when it comes to learning with foreign movies.
+This is also where we get into the importance of repetition when it comes to learning with movies.
 Watching it once probably won’t get you optimal results.
 Instead, try watching the movie again without subtitles when you feel ready, or perhaps challenge yourself to first watch without subtitles, then go back and turn the subtitles on to test how well you comprehended things the first time.
 And then watch it a third time sans subtitles sometime in the future.
-You might want to choose a movie you know you’ll enjoy for this one.
+You might want to choose a movie you know you’ll enjoy for this exercise.

 3. Break It Up Into Chunks